We found 8 neurologists who accept BlueOptions All Copay 1424 near Palm Harbor, FL.

 Clinical interests: Sciatica, Lumbar Puncture, Stroke, Back Pain, Transient Ischemic Attack, Vertigo, Alzheimer's ...
 (Read more)

 Dr. Allan Spiegel's areas of specialization are undersea and hyperbaric medicine and neurology (brain & spinal cord disease); he sees patients in Palm Harbor, FL.
-He attended medical school at the University of the East, Ramon Magsaysay Memorial Medical Center.
-Dr. Spiegel's residency was performed at a hospital affiliated with SUNY Downstate Medical Center.
-His areas of expertise include the following: back pain, sciatica, and vertigo.
-Patients gave him an average rating of 3.5 stars out of 5.
-Dr. Spiegel is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He is professionally affiliated with Mease Countryside Hospital and Mease Dunedin Hospital.
+His patients gave him an average rating of 3.5 out of 5 stars.
+These areas are among Dr. Spiegel's clinical interests: back pain, sciatica, and vertigo.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended the University of the East, Ramon Magsaysay Memorial Medical Center and then went on to complete his residency at a hospital affiliated with SUNY Downstate Medical Center.
+Dr. Spiegel is professionally affiliated with Mease Countryside Hospital and Mease Dunedin Hospital.

 Clinical interests: Sports Health, Neck Problems, Sciatica, Back Pain, Vertigo, Alzheimer's Disease, Headache, Carpal ...
 (Read more)

-Dr. Jeffrey Karp practices neurology (brain & spinal cord disease) in Clearwater, FL and Safety Harbor, FL.
-His areas of expertise include the following: migraine, attention deficit disorder (ADD/ADHD), and sleep apnea.
-Dr. Karp is professionally affiliated with Mease Dunedin Hospital.
+Dr. Jeffrey Karp is a specialist in neurology (brain & spinal cord disease).
 After completing medical school at SUNY Downstate Medical Center College of Medicine, he performed his residency at a hospital affiliated with Emory University.
+Clinical interests for Dr. Karp include migraine, attention deficit disorder (ADD/ADHD), and sleep apnea.
 Dr. Karp's average patient rating is 3.5 stars out of 5.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Karp honors.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Karp is professionally affiliated with BayCare Physician Partners.

 Clinical interests: Sports Health, Auto Injuries, Sleep Disorders, Chronic Fatigue Syndrome, Fibromyalgia, Migraine, ...
 (Read more)